“Usage-based billing is taking over, and subscription-based billing is dead,” Kyle Poyar claimed boldly over TechCrunch.

 - If you have a service that has multiple values, such as if there is some value to the time-based access to the service, but the ultimate goal of your users is the high-volume transactions, then you can couple your fixed recurring fee with the usage-based fee added for the transactional components.

 - If you run a seasonal business, you may need to reset the included units every so often based on the seasonality of your service.
 That way, you can encourage customers to stick around for the entire year.

 The main benefit of adopting usage-based billing models for a transactional service is that it brings the price of the service in line with its value of it.

 So you need to ask yourself how much customers value what you offer.
 Is your business a transactional one?
 Is it based on seasonal use?
 Are there losses associated with high usage that you need to start recouping?
 Will a usage model offer the chance to get more revenue?
 Answering these questions will help you to make the right choice about whether you should transition to a usage-based model or not.
 Please contact us if you would like to learn more about Tridens Monetization and the billing models we support.

 Find the Right Usage-based Billing Software

 Usage-based billing delivers versatility resulting in higher profits for businesses.
-With customized pricing packages, companies can scale-up faster.
+With customized pricing packages, companies can scale up faster.
 It is also more dynamic, giving customers more options.
 Metered billing will provide businesses with a viable advantage over their competition.
 However, it all boils down to finding the right usage-based billing software.
-While there are many options, companies need to focus on what works better for them and their consumers.
+While there are many options, companies must focus on what works better for them and their consumers.